Whiplash? Chiropractic May Help

 Chiropractic Care for Whiplash Injuries

-The pain resulting from the initial injury may be delayed by days or weeks and in some cases even a year or more after the event.
+Pain resulting from the initial injury may be delayed by days or weeks and, in some cases, even a year or more after the event.

 What is Whiplash?